Things To Know Before Remodeling Your Bathroom

 Consider The Layout

 Consider your bathroom’s current layout, your use of the space and, and your budget to determine what layout best fits your needs.
-Before you may have had a vague idea that you would like to remodel your bathroom “to be more modern”, but now is the time to get specific and come up with a solid plan in preparation of selecting a remodeling company and meeting with a designer.
+Before you may have had a vague idea that you would like to remodel your bathroom “to be more modern”, but now is the time to get specific and come up with a solid plan in preparation for selecting a remodeling company and meeting with a designer.
 For example, that “modern bathroom” may become a “modern bathroom with a double vanity, jacuzzi bathtub, and new tile shower”.

 Keep Design In Mind

 Regardless of your material selections, keep in mind the color and aesthetic of the entire room and the rest of your home.
 Choose quality materials that will last, but also pay attention to how all your choices come together.
-Wall colors, floor materials, lighting, and tile color and texture all play a part in creating a design that meshes well together.
+Wall colors, floor materials, lighting, and tile color, and texture all play a part in creating a design that meshes well together.
 There is no point in remodeling your bathroom if you can’t stand the look or feel of the new space or think that future homebuyers or renters may not like the remodeling changes either.

-Online designing tools can help you visualize the space with remodeled aspects and different color schemes, before you make a final decision.
+Online designing tools can help you visualize the space with remodeled aspects and different color schemes before you make a final decision.
 In addition to ensuring the remodeled bathroom is a well-thought-out space, consider how the room will tie into the rest of your home.
 Many remodeling companies or designers have sketches or programs to do this as well.
 If you feel overwhelmed with choices, a designer can provide options and input to help you create a cohesive room.

 Make an effort to look at what storage your bathroom space currently has and ask yourself whether it’s sufficient to hold the items that belong in the room.
-If your vanity or counterspace is cluttered with toiletries and there are bottles or items taking up space on side of the shower or bathtub, you may need more cabinets with shelves or drawers for additional storage.
-Medicine cabinets, under vanity storage, floating cabinets and shelves, and built in cabinets provide extra storage space and can be great features in your bathroom.
+If your vanity or counter space is cluttered with toiletries and there are bottles or items taking up space on side of the shower or bathtub, you may need more cabinets with shelves or drawers for additional storage.
+Medicine cabinets, under vanity storage, floating cabinets and shelves, and built-in cabinets provide extra storage space and can be great features in your bathroom.
 Modern cabinets and storage shelves also have smart storage solutions and specific areas designated to creating the most efficient storage possible, often through a mix of vertical and horizontal baskets or inserts.

-Open shelving makes reaching items more accessible and looks great for displaying items such as towels or baskets, and built in cabinets or vanities with drawers can hide clutter or smaller items.
+Open shelving makes reaching items more accessible and looks great for displaying items such as towels or baskets, and built-in cabinets or vanities with drawers can hide clutter or smaller items.
 Both storage solutions can work well for your bathroom depending on how you use the space.
 Floating shelves are another popular design choice that has popped up in recent years and looks fantastic in every bathroom remodel.
 This type of shelving has the added benefit of creating more floor space, ease of cleaning, and added flexibility in the layout of the space.